AlexSchinnerl/dataCite/README.md

  The `dataciteExample.xml` contains the example structure, provided by the DataCite Website (https://schema.datacite.org/meta/kernel-4.4)

 ### Input File
-The programm expects an input xml file which was exported from Alma via the "Export Bibliographic records" job.
+The programm expects an input XML-File which was exported from Alma via the "Export Bibliographic records" job.

-The file should be named "inputFile.xml" and the structure should look as follows:
+The file should be named `inputFile.xml` and the structure should look as follows:
 ```xml
 <collection>
     <record>